micro-ROS/micro-ROS.github.io/_includes/first_application_common/run_app.md

 At this point, you have both the client and the agent correctly installed.

-To start micro-ROS, you just need to run the agent:
+To give micro-ROS access to the ROS 2 dataspace, you just need to run the agent:

 ```bash
 # Run a micro-ROS agent